 - Pleiades Sector LC-V C2-9 (confirmed) – salvage TS

 - Pleiades Sector RO-Q B5-1 (confirmed) – salvage TS

 TSs are more easily found at the Unknown crash sites, ( Crash 2 and 3 ) scattered around the area.
 You can find more information about ‘The Unknown Crash Sites’ at the post we have in the XenoTech section here on the website.

 - Generally a single TS is quite easy to care for, but you will have to be careful carrying more than a couple.
 The primary concern is the internal systems damage.
 Here are some tips to handle this:

 - First and foremost keep an eye on your cargo hatch.
 If it fails in normal space you can usually recover any cargo that falls out, provided you notice.
 However if it fails in supercruise then you are out of luck.

 - Carry one or more Auto Field-Maintenance Units.
 You need to keep your cargo hatch above 75-80% to prevent malfunctions.

-- Carry some additional (less valuable) cargo so that if your cargo hatch does fail you won’t necessarily lose the UA.
+- Carry some additional (less valuable) cargo so that if your cargo hatch does fail you won’t necessarily lose the TS.